English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 Known Authors, Unknown Works

+Like we discussed at the beginning, it is imperative to re-orient how we approach the canonical authors.
 The examiners are placing stress on the lesser-known works of well-known authors.
 The question below is from The Countess Cathleen (1892) by W. B. Yeats — a blank verse drama he dedicated to Maud Gonne.

 PYQ — Match the characters and roles from Yeats’s The Countess Cathleen: